-Suicide is never fun to discuss, but it needs to be.
-In the recent days, a few famous people have taken their own lives like fashion designer Kate Spade and celebrity chef Anthony Bourdain.
-Since then people have been encouraging those around them to seek help if they’re struggling.
+Suicide can be an uncomfortable topic to discuss, but now more than ever it is something that needs to be addressed openly and honestly.
+In recent times, a spate of famous people have taken their own lives, like fashion designer Kate Spade and celebrity chef Anthony Bourdain.
+Since these shocking deaths, more and more people have been encouraging those around them to seek help if they’re struggling.

-A suicidal person often does not ask for help- but that doesn’t mean help isn’t wanted or needed.
-Reaching out when someone is in this state isn’t always possible.
-Suicide prevention starts with those around them recognizing warning signs and taking them seriously.
+A suicidal person often does not ask for help – but that doesn’t mean help isn’t wanted or needed.
+Reaching out when someone is having suicidal feelings isn’t always possible.
+Suicide prevention in our community begins with recognition of warning signs, and that these red flags are treated seriously.
 If you think a loved one may be considering suicide, these are the warning signs you should look for.

 People who are thinking about suicide will often talk about it.
-It might not be said in a heavy way, instead, it could be them repeating phrases like “I wish I hadn’t been born” or “I’m better off dead”.
-If someone is talking about suicide, dying, or self-harm, try talking to them about that.
+It might not be directly stated.
+Instead, it could be them repeating phrases like “I wish I hadn’t been born” or “I’d be better off dead.”
+If someone is talking about suicide, dying, or self-harm, try talking to them before its too late.
+Talking to someone who is potentially suicidal can be difficult.

 If you notice your loved one is seeking out access to guns, pills, knives or other objects that could be used in a suicide attempt, this could be a warning sign.